×

 What is a typical expat home or apartment like in New Zealand?

 "We have a 3 bedroom home on about a half acre with mature trees and great views.
-Most homes have 4 bedrooms, but are smaller and on less land," remarked one expat who made the move to Dunedin, Otago - South Island NZ.
+Most homes have 4 bedrooms, but are smaller and on less land," explained one expat living in Dunedin, Otago - South Island NZ, New Zealand.

 View More Answers